suryacap/project-oath/README.md

-# OATH - Pharmaceutical Supply Chain Management System
+# OATH - On-chain Authentication of Transactions in Healthcare

 A comprehensive blockchain-based pharmaceutical supply chain management system built with React, TypeScript, and Solidity.
 This system enables secure tracking of pharmaceutical products from manufacturing to patient dispensing, with role-based access control for different stakeholders in the healthcare ecosystem.